When I first read about carotenoids, I remember the carrot oil-based day cream I’d bought from Burt’s Bees:

 - 5 servings of vegetables from 6 different colours of fruits and vegetables

-Cancer patients need more because they are fighting a deadly disease.
+Cancer patients need more because they are fighting against time – the multiplication of free radicals (cancer cells) in their bodies.

 Skin cancer Stage 3